camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 The Zeebe C# client bootstrap extension is available via nuget (https://www.nuget.org/packages/zb-client-accelerator/).

+A complete sample project using this extension can be found in [examples].

 ## Quick start

 All classes which implement `IZeebeWorker`, `IAsyncZeebeWorker`, `IZeebeWorkerWithResult` or `IAsyncZeebeWorkerWithResult` are automatically found, added to the service collection and autowired to Zeebe when you register this bootstrap project with the `IServiceCollection.BootstrapZeebe()` extension method.